MoJabeen/blockchain-nts/Terra.md

 - As Luna drops, UST holders fear increases creating sell demand, further incentivasing LUNA minting and selling.
 Causing further deacrease as supply increase, causing a spiral of death :(.

 - Recently due to a number of unfortunatley timed events caused the luna market cap to drop below the UST market cap.
 Triggering a death spiral to 0.

+## Terra Money - Stability and Adoption (White Paper)

+Terra is to have the benefits of a crypto (transparency, decentralisation and inclusivity) without the volatile nature.
+An elastic money supply (returnining to a inital desired position), utilising growth driven features to enable utilisation.

+>" If Bitcoin's contribution to cryptocurrency was immutabillity, and Ethereum expressivity, our value-add will be usability."

+### What are the key points?

+- Terra: Decentralised currencies pegged at local currencies to enable the desired crypto day-day utility.
+- All currencies would share liquidity allowing atomic exchange.
+- Utilise an decentralised price oracle for determing exchange rate.

+- Mining would absorb the voltaily of the stable coins (via miniting coins, arbitrage and seigniorage).
+- Ensure miners are incetivised via stable growth by controlling transaction fees and burnining luna depending on economic movements.
+- Fiscal spending to enable terra econmoic growth by using stored seigniorage to fund new dApps in a progammatically weighted method.